Celebrate Valentine’s Day on a Budget

 Try one of these family-friendly, frugal valentine suggestions:

-Make a DIY Coupon Book
+Make a DIY coupon book.

-Coupon books are fun to make an fun to give!
+Coupon books are fun to make and fun to give!
 You can customize them to suit the gift recipient as well as your budget.
 You can even spread out their redemption period over several weeks or months so that you have time to save or budget for the activities or gifts of service.

 Take a walk down memory lane.